 The Duke of Edinburgh's Award Scheme is extremely popular and is open to boys in S3 to S6; it can be continued until the age of 25.
 Many pupils complete their Bronze, Silver and Gold Awards before leaving school or continue in the Scheme at University.
-However, every year about 50 ESMS pupils collect their Gold Award from The Duke of Edinburgh in person at Holyrood Palace.
+However, every year about 50 ESMS pupils collect their Gold Award at Holyrood Palace.

 The Award is a voluntary, non-competitive programme of practical, cultural and adventurous activities, designed to support the personal and social development of young people.
 It offers individual challenges and encourages young people to undertake exciting, constructive, demanding and enjoyable activities in their free time.
 It also helps to teach young people the importance of contributing to their local communities.

 The School has a thriving Mountain-biking Club which meets on a number of Sundays to exploit Scotland’s excellent mountain-biking venues, notably in the Scottish Borders.
 Enthusiasts in recent years have gone on to represent Scotland in competition.

 The ESMS Adventure Club is available to all boys and complements our other outdoor education activities.
 Every year there is a programme of hill-walking trips which run on Sundays and an opportunity for senior pupils to attend winter-skills courses over two weekends.
 This involves learning about navigation, avalanche risk and basic survival in wild upland country.
 Every two years the Adventure Club will offer pupils the chance to join an expedition in remote country under the supervision of our own International Mountain Leader and a team of qualified staff.
 Such expeditions have included visits to the Picos in Northern Spain and snow-shoeing in Norway.